sbeignez/MITx-6.86x-Machine-Learning/README.md

 [![MITx: Statistics and Data Science MicroMasters](https://img.shields.io/badge/MITx-Statistics%20and%20Data%20Science%20MicroMasters-blue)](https://www.edx.org/micromasters/mitx-statistics-and-data-science)

-Course MITx 6.86x "Machine Learning with Python: From Linear Models to Deep Learning".
+> These are my notes taken during the course **MITx 6.86x** *"Machine Learning with Python: From Linear Models to Deep Learning"*, in Sept-Dec 2021.
-MIT | edX | Sept-Dec 2021

 ## Unit 1 | **Linear Classifiers and Generalizations**
 * Lecture 01.
 Introduction to Machine Learning